statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/bigquery.md

 To set up connection with BigQuery, we need the following:

-- Granting Permissions to a Statsig-owned Service Account
+- Grant Permissions to a Statsig-owned Service Account
 - Your BigQuery Project ID
 - The dataset Statsig will use to save temporary tables and materialized results

-Start by enabling the BigQuery source under Metrics -> Ingestion -> Add Source.
+Start by enabling the BigQuery source in your project settings.

 ## Grant Permissions to Statsig's Service Account